AdobeDocs/experience-manager-assets-essentials.en/help/using/metadata.md

 1. Click **[!UICONTROL Assign to folder(s)]**. **[!UICONTROL Select Folder(s)]** screen appears.
 1. Navigate to the folder that you want to assign to the metadata form.
 You can select multiple folders.
 1. Click **[!UICONTROL Assign]**.

-To view the configured root tags, go to the asset's details page where the mapping between metadata form and root tags is performed.

 ## Next Steps {#next-steps}